 All brands of tools, there are good ones and bad ones.
 It's the same with all products on the market.
 Do some research before buying a remote collar, prong collar, dog cot, treat bag, treat bag, dog food, the list goes on and on.
 It's the same for really anything you would buy in the market place, a t.v, remote control for a Nintendo console, printer, etc... there are good products and bad products in the market place.

 The Barking Zone has been with Caldwell Mill Animal Clinic for 12 years and many more to come.
 Rick could not be more proud of the relationship he has built with Caldwell Mill and the trust and loyalty The Barking Zone has with Caldwell Mill Animal Clinic.
 The Barking Zone is so proud to be The Recommended Trainer for their clients and as you know The Barking Zone is located at Caldwell Mill!
-Private sessions on site and off site and Mini Terms on site!
+Private sessions on site and off site.